 Climate change manifests as physical and transition risks.
-The physical risks of climate change include acute events, such as flooding, hurricanes, heatwaves and wildfires, and chronic, longer-term shifts in climate patterns, such as increasing global average temperatures, rising sea levels, and droughts.
-Transition risks are policy, legal, technological, and market changes to address climate risks and include changes in consumer behavior, and any additional regulatory and legislative requirements, such as carbon taxes.
+The physical risks of climate change include harm to people and property arising from acute climate-related events, such as floods, hurricanes, heatwaves, droughts and wildfires, and chronic, longer-term shifts in climate patterns, such as higher global average temperatures, rising sea levels and long-term droughts.
+The transition risk of climate change include policy, legal, technology, and market changes.
+Examples of these transition risks include changes in consumer behavior and business sentiment, related technologies and any additional regulatory and legislative requirements, including increased disclosure or carbon taxes.

-Climate risk, which is not expected to have a significant effect on our results of operations or financial condition in the near-term, is an overarching risk that can impact other categories of risk over the longer-term.
+Climate risk, which is not expected to have a significant effect on our results of operations or financial condition in the near term, is an overarching risk that can impact other categories of risk.
 Physical risk may lead to increased credit risk by diminishing borrowers' repayment capacity or impacting the value of collateral.
 In addition, physical risk could pose increased operational risk to our facilities and people.
-The impacts of transition risk may lead to and amplify credit risk or market risk by reducing our customers' operating income or the value of their assets as well as exposing us to reputational and/or litigation risk due to increased legal and regulatory scrutiny or negative public sentiment.
+The impacts of transition risk may lead to and amplify credit, market or liquidity risk by reducing our customers' operating income or the value of their assets, as well as exposing us to reputational, compliance Risk Disclosures and/or litigation risk due to increased legal and regulatory scrutiny or negative public sentiment.

-As climate risk is interconnected with other risk types, including geopolitical risks, we have developed and continue to enhance processes to embed climate risk considerations into our risk management strategies, established for risks such as market, credit and operational risks, as well as our governance structures.
-The Risk Committee of the Board oversees Bankwide risks, which include climate risk, and, as part of its oversight, receives updates on our risk management approach to climate risk, including our approaches towards scenario analysis and integration of climate risk into our existing risk management processes.
+As climate risk is interconnected with other risk types, we have developed and continue to enhance processes to embed climate risk considerations into our risk management practices and governance structures.
+The BRC oversees Bank wide risks, which include climate risk, and, as part of its oversight, receives updates on our risk management approach to climate risk, including our approaches toward scenario analysis and integration of climate risk into our existing risk management processes.